benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ### Multiple server sections

-* Server sections of the same type (like `<incomingServer>` or `<calendar>`) may appear multiple times in the same config file.
+Server sections of the same type (like `<incomingServer>` or `<calendar>`) may appear multiple times in the same config file.
 In this case, the one listed first is preferred by the config provider.
 Unless the client has specific other requirements, it SHOULD pick the first config.

-* The client may derivate from this recommendation, because
+The client may derivate from this recommendation, because
 * the client doesn't support a higher-priority protocol, e.g. a JMAP configuraion is listed first and is the most preferred, but the client does not support JMAP yet, or
-  * the client doesn't support a configuration setting, e.g. it doesn't support STARTTLS, or the config specifies only an OAuth2 authentication and the client either doesn't implement OAuth2, or it doesn't have a client ID for this provider, or
+* the client doesn't support a configuration setting, e.g. it doesn't support STARTTLS, or the config specifies only an OAuth2 authentication and the client either doesn't implement OAuth2, or there is a problem in the OAuth2 flow with this provider, or
 * the client has a specific policy to prefer another configuration, e.g. a STARTTLS config is listed before a direct TLS config, and the client has a policy of preferring direct TLS, or likewise the client prefers IMAP over POP3.

-* Server types, elements and protocols that the client does not support MUST be ignored and the client MUST continue to parse the other server sections, which may contain configs that the client understands and supports.
+Server types, elements and protocols that the client does not support MUST be ignored and the client MUST continue to parse the other server sections, which may contain configs that the client understands and supports.
 The client ignores the file only if there is no supported and working config found.

 ## type